Filter your agenda by the key pillars that IT executives must master to execute at a high level.

 Sourcing and vendor procurement leaders and negotiators struggle to negotiate effective software and SaaS deals with the software megavendors: IBM, Microsoft, Oracle and SAP.
 This session will provide you with best practices, strategies, tips and tactics related to negotiating: • Appropriate licensing • Optimized Pricing • Robust contract terms to minimize risks

-In this roundtable, analyst Santhosh Rao will answer your questions around AWS and Azure IaaS and PaaS.
-This is your chance to interact with the analysts that research these companies and also network with peers that are on the same cloud journey.
+In this Ask the Expert session, Santhosh Rao will answer your questions around AWS and Azure IaaS and PaaS.
+This is your chance to interact with the experts that research these companies and also network with peers that are on the same cloud journey.

 Strategic technology trends have significant disruptive potential and set the stage for innovation over the next five years.
 Companies must examine the business impact of these trends and adjust business models and operations appropriately or risk losing competitive advantage to those who do.
 These are trends that IT cannot afford to ignore.